-WPCC believes that it is never acceptable for a vulnerable person to experience abuse of any kind and their safeguarding is the responsibility of everyone in the organisation.
+WPCC believes that it is never acceptable for a vulnerable person to experience abuse of any kind, and their safeguarding is the responsibility of everyone in the organisation.

 WPCC will work in accordance with Worcestershire Safeguarding Adults Board Inter-Agency Guidelines for Safeguarding Adults.
-In order to safeguard everyone involved in WPCC we have developed the following policies and procedures:
+To safeguard everyone involved in WPCC we have developed the following policies and procedures: